ibexa/documentation-developer/docs/tutorials/generic_field_type/2_define_point2d_field_type.md

 ## The Type class

-The Type contains logic of the field type: validating data, transforming from various formats, describing the validators, etc.
+The Type contains logic of the field type: validating data, transforming from various formats, describing the validators, and more.
 In this example Point 2D field type extends the `Ibexa\Contracts\Core\FieldType\Generic\Type` class.

 For more information about the Type class of a field type, see [Type class](type_and_value.md#type-class).